Last year, my husband and I put together a small vanity for me in our master bedroom.

 The Vanity Chair Frame

 First, I unscrewed the seat from the chair frame (the frame is metal).
-Then I spray painted the frame in silver.
+Then I spray-painted the frame in chrome.

 The Vanity Mirror